eepykate/gkay/README.md

 [DiscoCSS (Linux-only)](https://github.com/mlvzk/discocss)
 powercord / betterdiscord / something else, PR if you wanna fix this section.

+Remember to remove the first/last lines in this case.

 ## gayfox
 1. Enable `toolkit.legacyUserProfileCustomizations.stylesheets` in `about:config`